-Official FEMA app for iOS, Blackberry, and Android contains disaster safety tips, an interactive emergency kit list, emergency meeting location information, and a map with open shelters and open FEMA Disaster Recovery Centers (DRCs).
-A new Disaster Reporter feature enables you to submit GPS photo reports of disasters so they can be displayed on a public map for others to view.
+Official FEMA app for iOS, and Android contains disaster safety tips, an interactive emergency kit list, emergency meeting location information, and a map with open shelters and open FEMA Disaster Recovery Centers (DRCs).

-The American Red Cross has developed a number of apps, including these for iOS, Kindle, and Android:
+The American Red Cross has developed a number of apps, including these for iOS, and Android

 Available for iOS and Android. ubAlert lets you report an event, and sends alerts to those subscribed.
 Alerts can also come from organizations monitoring events.
 All you have to do is report what is happening, where, how serious the event is, and how large the impact area could be.
 Then, ubAlert checks to see who may be within the impact area you designed and is interested in the alert, and we send them an alert!